 These vegan ice cream sandwiches are the perfect indulgent dessert that are also healthy and packed with superfoods.
 Raw and gluten free too.

-Although this cute vegan cafe is still very much open, I haven't seen them sell these treats in so long that I just had to make my own version!
+Although this cute vegan cafe is still very much open, I haven't seen these treats in so long that I just had to make my own version!

 These goodies will have you coming back for more, trust me.

 Be patient - As with many raw desserts, these Mint Choc Chip Ice Cream Sandwiches do take a little more effort to prepare.
 Whilst essentially pretty easy to make, they do take time to come together due to the freezing and stirring needed for the ice cream.

 For this reason I recommend setting aside an afternoon to make them, as you'll need to stir the ice cream in the freezer every 20 minutes or so for about 2 hours.

 Indulgent treat - I'd also class this as a bit of a special occasion dessert, due to the time it takes and the heavy use of nuts (which aren't the cheapest ingredients right now).

 Peppermint flavour - If you're not a mint fan, feel free to simply omit the peppermint oil and spirulina from this recipe for a regular chocolate flavour.
 Or you could try adding another oil, like orange or rose.
 Get creative!

 Mint Choc Chip Ice Cream Sandwiches (raw & vegan)

 - 1 cup cashews, soaked overnight and drained